vkmrdhi/messenger-app/README.md

-Here's a sample README for your Messenger app project:

----

 # Messenger App

 A simple Messenger app built with **React**, **Redux**, and **Material UI**.
 It allows users to select a friend, send messages, and display chat history.